ianmcloughlin/computational_theory/assessment/tasks.md

 ## Task 5: Roots

-Calculate the first 32 bits of the fractional part of the square roots or the first 100 prime numbers.
+Calculate the first 32 bits of the fractional part of the square roots of the first 100 prime numbers.

 ## Task 6: Proof of Work